arvidb/JiraWorklog/README.md

 # JiraWorklog
-A simple tray utility to help logging work in Jira.
+A simple .NET tray utility for logging work in Jira.
-Written in .NET

 # TODO
 * Daily reminders